sedostheatre/sedos.co.uk/input/about/faqs.md

 **Who are in the audience?**

 All the friends, family and colleagues that you have sold tickets to!
 Yes, we do rely on a level of ticket sales from the cast to cover our expenses.
-However, there are also long-term enthusiastic supporters of Sedos and past performers that come regularly to our shows, there is some interest from talent-spotting agents, and there are even a few general members of the public that have seen our publicity, picked up a flier, or were just passing by (we know about them because they ask to join our mailing list afterwards).
+However, there are also long-term enthusiastic supporters of Sedos and past performers that come regularly to our shows, there is some interest from talent-spotting agents, and there are even a few general members of the public that have seen our publicity, picked up a flyer, or were just passing by (we know about them because they ask to join our mailing list afterwards).

 **Are the cast required to help with the get-in and get-out?**

 All cast, production teams and crew are required to help with the get-out.
 The cast are sometimes asked to help with the get-in, but not always.
 Production teams and crew are required to help with the get-in.

-If you want to find out more about Sedos, please email membership@sedos.co.uk for more details, and our membership secretary will be happy to get back to you!
+If you want to find out more about Sedos, please email membership@sedos.co.uk for more details, and our membership secretary will be happy to get back to you.